tmr08c/tmr08c.github.io/content/blog/2021/06/using-mix-install/index.md

 ## Bringing in Dependencies

-In order to further extend the ability for Elixir to be used in this scripting context, a new experimental feature has [been added](https://github.com/elixir-lang/elixir/pull/10674) in Elixir's 1.12 release, [`Mix.install`](https://hexdocs.pm/mix/1.12.0-rc.0/Mix.html#install/2).
+To further extend the ability of Elixir to be used in this scripting context, a new experimental feature has [been added](https://github.com/elixir-lang/elixir/pull/10674) in Elixir's 1.12 release, [`Mix.install`](https://hexdocs.pm/mix/1.12.0-rc.0/Mix.html#install/2).
 With `Mix.install`, you can list dependencies to use in your script like you would in a `mix.exs` file.
-If you are familiar with the Ruby ecosystem, this is similar to the [inline functionality provided by Bundler](https://bundler.io/guides/bundler_in_a_single_file_ruby_script.html).
+If you are familiar with the Ruby ecosystem, this is similar to the [inline](https://bundler.io/guides/bundler_in_a_single_file_ruby_script.html) functionality provided by Bundler.

 ## A Basic `Mix.install`